 My commencement address

 I have one powerful piece of advice for each and every one of you.
 Reject conventional wisdom.
 It’s nonsense.
-Conventional wisdom is what keeps you working nonsense jobs to pay for nonsense items that don’t make you happy.
+The conventional wisdom is what keeps you working nonsense jobs to pay for nonsense items that don’t make you happy.

 Don’t follow the leader.
 Instead, be the leader.
 Be the one that others look up to.
 Sharpen your teeth on the edges of what is possible in this country.
-Make whatever happens in your lives a result of your willing and informed choice, not a byproduct of a lifetime of normalcy; of mediocrity; of nonsense.
+Make whatever happens in your lives a result of your willing and informed choice, not a byproduct of a lifetime of normalcy; of mediocrity; of nonsense and bullshit.

 Reject the notion that your jobs define you.
 Your work pays the bills, but within each of us lies a much deeper emotional component that makes us all who we truly are.
 At most, college prepared you to perform a trade in exchange for compensation.
 But our trades should not limit us.
 They should not control our livelihoods.
 Get a job and become a productive member of society.